General Data Protection Regulation

 Which requests will Igloo be fulfilling?

-Igloo will fulfill subject access requests and requests for erasure from our customers.
-A request for erasure refers to when an employee requests all identifying information to be erased from your digital workplace.
-A request for access is an when an employee requests an output that shows, or provides access to, all identifying information in your digital workplace.
+Igloo will fulfill subject access requests and requests for anonymization from our customers.
+Igloo will psuedoanonymize user data from a digital workplace, but it will be the customer’s responsibility and discretion to delete data.
+A request for access is when an employee requests an output that shows, or provides access to, all identifying information in your digital workplace.
+Igloo will provide a report detailing such.

 Igloo will only fulfill requests by an authorized representative of the Igloo customer, not an individual employee.
-Once GDPR comes into effect, an authorized representative can submit a request for erasure or a subject access request by sending us a support ticket.
+An authorized representative can submit a request for anonymization, or a subject access request, by sending Igloo a support ticket within 72 hours of receiving the request.